RTXteam/RTX/code/reasoningtool/README.md

 ## Using `Q2Solution.py`

 First, make sure Neo4j is running and available on `bolt://lysine.ncats.io:7687`.
-Then, to query for a genetic condition that may protect against a disease (for example, `cholera`),
+Then, to query for the clinical outcome pathway between a drug (e.g., `lovastatin`) and a condition (e.g., `hypercholesterolemia`),

-    python3 Q1Solution.py -m 3 -i cholera
+    python3 Q2Solution.py -r lovastatin -d hypercholesterolemia

-To query for genetic conditions that protect against each of the 21 Q1 diseases,
+To find clinical outcome pathways for all 1,000 pairs of drugs and conditions for Q2,

-    python3 Q1Solution.py -m 3 -a
+    python3 Q2Solution.py -a

 # What is the Orangeboard?